 These care recommendations might also be suitable for other top-tier handpans in the market.

-We make it clear that the Harmonic is made with a specific and collective thermal process, which includes Nitriding, used to increase the hardness, stability, resistance of the steel, and help minimize any corrosion.
+We make it clear that the Harmonic is made with a specific and collective thermal process used to increase the hardness, stability, resistance of the steel, and help minimize any corrosion.

 Make sure that every person who uses the Harmonic knows the care instructions as well.